harmony-one/x/progress/julia-nai.md

-2023-12-29 Fri: The next step for s/wallet is to initiate and approve transactions of our gnosis safe (via its rpc) from command line.
+2023-12-29 Fri: Initiate and approve transactions of our gnosis safe (via its rpc) from command line.
 Follow Aaron’s 1wallet code which has the exact functionality for multisig and staking.

 ---